Who is Josie?

 But I was hooked.
 I had to find a way.
 Without understanding fully, we got a credit card that earned frequent flyer points.
 I figured all of those school fees may as well be helping in some small way towards my travel.
 My goal then was to take my eldest daughter on a trip for her 18th birthday, still five years away.

 Another two years passed before we did our first backpacking trip to Singapore and Malaysia.
 This was followed the next year with Vietnam.
 On our return a friend introduced me to travel hacking.
 My whole world was turned on it’s head.
 I could now find ways to travel for longer and further.
 Those few meagre frequent flyer points I had earned over the years soon grew exponentially.
-I met many other travellers and learned more than I even imagined.
-We have travelled overseas multiple times since, heading back to New Zealand (twice), Dubai (twice), UK, Thailand, Hong Kong, Turkey and Greece.
+I met many other travellers and learned more than I ever imagined.
+We then travelled overseas multiple times, heading back to New Zealand (twice), Dubai (twice), UK, Thailand, Hong Kong, Turkey and Greece.

-Today we are making it happen.
-I left my job at the end of 2016, and Simon has had 55 weeks of leave approved.
-He has been at his job for a long time, and has been able to amass a substantial amount of leave so will be paid for most of the time we are away.
-He will also have a job to go back to on our return.
+Since then we have made it a reality.
+I left my job at the end beginning of 2017, and Simon had 55 weeks of leave approved.
+He has been at his job for a long time, and has been able to amass a substantial amount of leave so was luckily paid for most of the time we are away.
+He also had a job to go back to on our return.

 That, though, is not the end of my journey – in fact it is more like the start.
-When I left my 9-5 accounting job at the end of last year I did not plan to go back.
+When I left my 9-5 accounting job I did not plan to go back.
 Not to that job, or any other like it.
-I plan to become location independent.
+I planned to become location independent.
 I can still see us living in Adelaide for the foreseeable future, but I would love to build freedom and options.
-I’m not sure of the path I am going to take yet, but I am so excited to start the ride towards living the dream.
+I was not sure of the path I was going to take yet, but I was so excited to start the ride towards living the dream.